lmachens/game-ticker/README.md

 npm install
 ```

-This will install the dependencies required to run the game-ticker.
+This will install the dependencies required to run **Game Ticker**.

 You need to configure the environment by setting several environment variables.
 Creating a `.env` file is required (use `.env.example` as reference).